 In August 2020 FEL opened the FC Designer Collective retail shop with Islington Council, LEAP and the GLA to provide business support to local brands and working alongside the garment makers and wholesalers of the famous Fonthill Road.
 In September 2021 the programme expanded to include the FC Designer Workspace, an affordable workspace for local residents and businesses interested in the fashion and garment making industry.

 FEL works constantly with local authorities to create new training and job opportunities such as Leicester City Council and a new Fashion Technology Academy which is opening November 2021

-Please submit quotes by 19th November 5pm
+Please submit quotes by 21st January 2022 by 5pm